nf-core/sarek/doc/CONFIG.md

 Every profile can be modified for your own use.
 To use a profile, you'll need to specify `-profile <profile>`

+### `dockerTest`

+This is the profile for docker testing on a small machine, or on Travis CI

 ### `standard`

 This is the default profile for use on a localhost on a UPPMAX cluster